brianpritt/studentAidDataSerializer/README.md

 ## Description

-A quick and dirty concole app that parses raw text loan data from studentaid.gov into a .json file
+A quick and dirty console app that parses raw text loan data from studentaid.gov into a .json file